zhuwenzhen/zhuwenzhen/README.md

 ### Hi there 👋 [![Visitor](https://visitor-badge.glitch.me/badge?page_id=zhuwenzhen.zhuwenzhen)](https://github.com/zhuwenzhen/zhuwenzhen)

-Thanks for stopping by, this is Wenzhen, a software developer and data scientist based in Bay Area, CA. 🤗
+Thanks for stopping by, this is Wenzhen, a programmer (neural-net-trainer) based in Bay Area, CA. 🤗 I used to do more math than coding.

 - 🔭 I’m currently working on efficient benchmark framework and 3D vision.
 - 🔮 Stuff I worked with: